-- Content: Students will work with art media such as graphite pencils, colored pencils, ink, tempera paint, oil pastels, chalk pastels, and charcoal.
+INTRODUCTION TO 2-DIMENSIONAL ART 1109 1 semester 1⁄2 credit Purpose: The purpose of this introductory class is to build a foundation of understanding.
+Students have the opportunity to develop their skills and abilities using a variety of art media to create drawings and paintings.
+Content: Students will work with art media such as graphite pencils, colored pencils, ink, acrylic paint, oil pastels, chalk pastels, and charcoal.
 Students will make informed judgments about artwork using the Elements and Principles of Design.
-Students will create two-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills. - Special note: This class is open to all grade levels and is a prerequisite for many Art classes.
+Students will create two-dimensional works of art, reflect upon the outcomes, and revise their work.
+Students will be exposed to a variety of art history and discuss how art relates to other disciplines.
+Special note: This class is open to all grade levels and is a prerequisite for many Art classes.